 Arsenic in seaweed and other foods

 Some seafood and seaweed products can contain high levels of inorganic arsenic.
 These products include hijiki seaweed, a brown seaweed that is black in appearance and usually comes in shredded form.
 It is mostly added to other foods such as rice and soups.
-Hijiki seaweed is not used in sushi products nor as a seaweed wrap.
+Hijiki seaweed is not used in sushi products or as a seaweed wrap.

-Imported hijiki seaweed is also tested for arsenic (by the Department of Agriculture) as it is considered a 'risk food'.
+Imported hijiki seaweed is tested for arsenic (by the Department of Agriculture) as it is considered a 'risk food'.
 Due to this classification, 100 per cent of hijiki seaweed consignments are initially inspected and tested for inorganic arsenic.
 Hijiki consignments that do not meet the limit for arsenic in the Code cannot be imported.